AdelePrism/Magic-System/docs/Magic/Elements/💧 Water.md

-**Water represents adaptability and resourcefulness, as well as control over water, ice and steam.
+**Water represents adaptability and resourcefulness, as well as control over water, ice and steam or moisture.
+It also represents composure, or focus.
 In its purest form, water will start to form in the surrounding area, making the air very humid and everything wet.**

 **Examples for using the Water element:**